 (Skip this field if you are on a bus.)

-Note: If you populated 1, 2, and 3, then you really don’t need to say much in this field (but you do need to say a few words).
+(5) Tell us a bit more [Required] – If you populated 1, 2, and 3, then you really don’t need to say much in this field (but you do need to say a few words).

 Remember: the message is geo-tagged and timestamped, so you don’t need to add the where or the when

-- Audience – The vast majority of users will simply accept the default.
+(6) What is the audience?
+[Required] – The vast majority of users will simply accept the default.
 Elevated users (AKA Rail Warriors) use this option to pick the most-suitable audience.

 Overall: We encourage you to use the pick-from-list approach for the the fields above.

-Also, #4 (the Comment/Description field) is really only there to enhance the rest of the aleert.
+(5) – Tell us a bit more is really only there to enhance the rest of the alert.
 Please do not use that field to ask questions, or to be funny, snarky, etc, as this will cause your message to be held for review…resulting in a delay in getting the message to your fellow commuters.

 Thank you for taking the time to read this and to pitch in.
 Maybe you’ll even show up on the Clever Commute Leaderboard!